OPENING STATEMENT BY THE SECRETARY GENERAL

 3 September 2018

-At the outset, may I acknowledge His Excellency, President Baron Waqa and the people of Nauru for hosting us for this 28th Meeting of the Smaller Island States Leaders here in Aiwo, Nauru.
+At the outset, may I acknowledge His Excellency, President Baron Waqa and the people of Nauru for hosting us to this 49th Pacific Islands Forum and this Pacific ACP Leaders Meeting here in Aiwo, Nauru.

-I also thank Reverend Roger Mwareow and the children’s choir for opening our deliberations with a moving devotion this morning.
+I also thank Reverend Roger Mwareow and the youth choir for opening our deliberations with a moving devotion this afternoon.